818miguelbeltran/boolean-logic-engine/README.md

 ---

 ## 🧩 Research Context
 This project represents the **first step in my algorithmic modeling work**, illustrating how rule-based systems simulate human decision-making.
-It directly informs my sociological research on **algorithmic governance, data systems, and surveillance** — showing how logic and power intertwine in digital decision architectures.
+It directly informs my sociological research on **algorithmic governance, data systems, and surveillance**, showing how logic and power intertwine in digital decision architectures.